micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/create_custom_transports/index.md

 This tutorial aims at providing step-by-step guidance for those users interested in creating micro-ROS custom transports, instead of using the ones provided by default in the micro-ROS tools set.

-This tutorial starts in a previously created micro-ROS environment.
+This tutorial starts from a previously created micro-ROS environment.
 Check the first steps of [**First micro-ROS application on an RTOS**](../../core/first_application_rtos/) for instructions on how to create a micro-ROS environment for embedded platforms.

 The micro-ROS middleware, *eProsima Micro XRCE-DDS*, provides a user API that allows interfacing with the lowest level transport layer at runtime, which enables users to implement their own transports in both the micro-ROS Client and micro-ROS Agent libraries.